What is Breast Reconstruction?

 What Are My Breast Reconstruction Options?

 Women interested in breast reconstruction have several different options for rebuilding the breasts.
 Below, we have highlighted the techniques available at Florida Plastic Surgery Group.
-The most appropriate approach for your specific needs and goals can be determined during a consultation with one of our board-certified plastic surgeons.
+The most appropriate approach for your specific needs and goals can be determined during a consultation with one of our plastic surgeons.

 Oncoplastic Breast Reconstruction